Swapnil67/jlox/notes.md

 ### Desugaring
 - That funny word describes a process where the front end takes code using syntax sugar and translates it to a more primitive form that the back end already knows how to execute.

+# Functions

+## Arity
+- Arity is fancy term for the number of arguments a function or operation expects.
+   - unary operators have 1 arity
+   - binary operators have 2 arity
+  With functions arity is determined by number of parameters it declares

+## Native functions
+- These are functions that the interpreter exposes to user code but that are implemented in the host language (in our case java), not the language being implemented (Lox)